 Online shoppers love discounts and coupons.
 In fact 71% of people say they’ll decide to buy based on a coupon.

 So if you offer one as an incentive for subscribing to your list, most people are going to be interested.

 This is easy to do with OptinMonster.
 Once you’ve set up your marketing campaign, you can deliver the coupon via a success theme, or send it by email.
+See our list of eCommerce email examples for inspiration.
 Go to Success in the OptinMonster campaign builder to enable this feature.